How the Feather Society can Enhance Your Legacy

 Ducks Unlimited endowments serve dual roles.
 The steady stream of annual revenue derived from DU's endowments provides a reliable support base for DU's conservation programs.
 Equally valuable, endowments create a financial cushion—a rainy day fund—that can provide program continuity through periods of economic downturn, allowing DU to maintain program capacity and conservation momentum during inevitable lean times.
 As such, the Ducks Unlimited Board of Directors underscored the importance of endowment efforts by making endowment growth a critical focus of its FY23-28 Strategic Plan, with an aggressive goal of achieving $400 million in endowments from DU's current level of approximately $90 million.

 DU's development team is always available to share information on the multiple options for estate giving, and each region has a designated planned giving staff member who can advise on specifics and finer details.
-For Wyoming, contact Chris Cole (901-758-3763), DU's Managing Director of Gift Planning.
-He can help create a plan tailored to suit almost anyone's estate size and beneficiary variables while explaining the advantages and tax implications of each option.
-Members completing an estate plan with a Feather Society pledge receive a handsome lapel pin or pendant recognizing their unyielding commitment to conservation and incredible generosity.
+For Wyoming, contact Heidi Woods (901-757-9908), DU's Managing Director of Gift Planning for the Great Plains Region.
+She can help create a plan tailored to suit almost anyone's estate size and beneficiary variables while explaining the advantages and tax implications of each option.
+Members completing an estate plan with a Feather Society pledge receive a handsome lapel pin or pendant recognizing their incredible generosity and unwavering commitment to conservation.